 4. Wipe down commonly used surfaces several times per day

 When we tell you to wipe down commonly used surfaces, your first thought is probably the counter tops.
 While it is important to wipe down your counter tops regularly, there are other surfaces you may not think of.
-Objects like cell phones, remotes, computer mouses, keyboards, faucet handles, and door handles are all things that we touch dozens of times per day.
+Objects like cell phones, remotes, computer mouses, keyboards, light switches, faucet handles, and door handles are all things that we touch dozens of times per day.

 To make things worse, ask yourself how often you hold your cell phone or a remote control while you’re eating?
 If you’re anything like me, the answer to that question is, “Frequently.”
 The best thing to do is not to touch anything else while you’re eating, but at the very least, wipe them down first!